Philipbear/msbuddy/README.md

 ## Command-line API ([link](https://msbuddy.readthedocs.io/en/latest/cmdapi.html))

 **msbuddy** can also be used as a command-line tool.
-Top 3 formula candidates will be reported for each query.
+In the result summary, top 3 formula candidates will be reported for each query.
 The annotation details can be output with the `--details` option.
+Here is an example command for a mgf file:
 ```bash
 msbuddy --mgf <mgf file> --output <output folder> --details
 ```